Enhancecord/Enhancecord/README.md

 - DoubleCounterBypass by nyx
 - EmojiDumper by Cortex, Samwich, Woosh
 - Encryptcord by Inbestigator
-- EquicordCSS by thororen, Panniku, Dablulite, Coolesding, MiniDiscordThemes, LuckFire, gold_me
+- EnhancecordCSS by thororen, Panniku, Dablulite, Coolesding, MiniDiscordThemes, LuckFire, gold_me
 - ExportContacts by dat_insanity
 - FindReply by newwares
 - FrequentQuickSwitcher by Samwich